 Schedule C is the form that enables business owners to report their income and losses.
 In some industries, slight losses are common and to be expected, specifically within three to five years of initial operations.
 After that point, the IRS may step in and mandate that activity be classified as a hobby.

-Although negative outcomes can cost you a substantial amount of money, rest assured that audits are nothing to worry about if you maintain adequate records and file each year in an accurate and timely manner.
+Although negative outcomes can cost you a substantial amount of money, rest assured that IRS audits are nothing to worry about if you maintain adequate records and file each year in an accurate and timely manner.
 Bear in mind that the result can always be contested at any phase of the audit.